Rockkley/Shenanigans/README.md

 # Shenanigans
-### This contains my programms and scripts that I made for no specific projects
+### This folder contains my programs and scripts I made for no specific projects